hyperledger-solang/solang/docs/language.rst

 ``uint64``, ``uint32``, ``uint16``, ``uint8``
   These represent shorter single unsigned integers of the given width.
-These widths are most efficient in WebAssembly and should be used whenever possible.
+These widths are most efficient and should be used whenever possible.

 ``uintN``
   These represent shorter single unsigned integers of width ``N``. ``N`` can be anything